 Hiking pants are an important piece of hiking gear but one that men often take for granted.
-They have to be highly breathable, durable, quick-drying, easy to vent when you get too hot, but warm when the temperature drops.
+They have to be highly breathable, durable, quick-drying, and easy to vent when you get too hot, but warm when the temperature drops.
 Fit, freedom of movement, and pockets are also key factors.
 What about hiking pants that are insect resistant or provide a high degree of sun protection?
 All of these are important variables when choosing the best hiking pants.

 Make / Model | Leg Style |